vuejs/vuepress/docs/guide/using-vue.md

 ### Access to Site & Page Data

-The compiled component does not have any private data but do have access to the [site metadata](./custom-themes.md#site-and-page-metadata).
+The compiled component does not have any private data but does have access to the [site metadata](./custom-themes.md#site-and-page-metadata).
 For example:

 **Input**